7 fitness gurus you definitely worked out with back in the day

 4. Richard Simmons

 No one made weight loss and exercise look more fun than Richard Simmons did in the 1980s.
 His flashy outfits and contagious energy made people get up and move to their favorite tunes.
-He even whipped Ponch into shape on CHiPs.

 5. Tony Little